Foggia: History

 In the 19th century, Foggia received a railway station and important public monuments.
 The citizens also took part in the riots which led to the annexation to Italy in 1861.
 By 1865, there was a definitive shift from the custom of sheep farming in favour of an agricultural economy.

 The historical lack of water resources was solved with the construction of the Apulian aqueduct in 1924, when Foggia was already an important hub between northern and southern Italy.

 During World War II, Foggia was heavily bombed by the Allied air forces for its important airfields and marshalling yards.
+On 22 July 1943, Foggia was bombed by over 100 B-17 Flying Fortresses.
+The city was devastated, and 7,643 residents were killed and over 700 injured.
+On 19 August 1943, Foggia's marshalling yards were bombed by 233 B-17s and B-24 Liberators – obliterating what was left of the city and killing another 9,581.

 After the armistice of Cassibile on 8 September 1943, the town was briefly occupied by German troops in Operation Achse.
 There was some fighting there during the Allied invasion of Italy.
 In response to the Allied advance towards them, the German troops occupying Foggia abandoned the city on the 27th of September.
 By the 1st of October British troops had successfully occupied the city.
 In order to clear the Germans from the hills north and west of the Fogia plain and to reach the Vinchiaturo-Termoli road near the Biferno River, Britain's General Montgomery sent his British XIII Corps beyond Foggia on a two division drive, the 78th Division (sometimes known as "the Battle Axe division") moved on the coastal road to Termoli and the 1st Canadian Division struck inland through the mountains.
 British V Corps followed, protecting the west flank and the rear.
 The German 1st parachute division had largely withdrawn to the Biferno River near Termoli and dug in.
 Based out of Foggia, the British launched Operation Devon and succeeded in dislodging the Nazi German forces from Termoli.
 The Foggia airfields were subsequently used by Allied fighter and bomber formations until the end of the war, mainly from the American 15th but also from the 12th Air Force, the Royal Air Force and the South African Air Force.

 In 1959 and 2006, Foggia received, respectively, the gold medal for Civil and Military value for its role in World War II.